KatherineMichel/portfolio/doc/2024-recap.md

 Stanford art photo
 -->

 I had no idea what the Sixth Floor Museum would be like.
-The window where Oswald allegedly stood is being a glass display.
+The window where Oswald allegedly stood is behind a glass display.
 It was surreal to stand at the window nearest to it and look down at a perfect view of the motorcade route below.

 When I was in Austin for PyTexas in April, I had the world famous Franklin's Barbecue.
 It was the best brisket that I've ever had by far, but I waited in line for an hour and a half.
 The meat was melt in your mouth with no fat.
 Terry Black's Barbecue was a very different experience, but also great.
 I loved the ambiance.